Facing your Unknown Selves

 Card URL: http://www.zaporacle.com/card/facing-your-unknown-selves/

-We tend to think of ourselves as a single coherent personality, and expect the other to be a single coherent personality as well.
+We tend to think of ourselves as a single cohesive personality and expect the other to be a single cohesive personality as well.
 But a single human being can support many personalities.
-The dramatic example is multiple personality disorder, which is extremely rare.
-The familiar example, which is anything but rare, is how different we or the other can think, feel or act based on different moods and outer circumstances.
-A human being is almost always an aggregate of subpersonalites, and each of these personalities calls themselves "I" when they take over.
-One of the principle goals of individuation is to build up a central witness personality that is aware of the subpersonalites, that communicates and empathizes with all of them, but doesn't allow any of them to rule unnoticed.
-A powerful way to build up the witness and reduce fragmentation, is to listen attentively to the various voices that speak in your head.
-Silent meditation is one way to sharpen awareness of the inner voices, but even more effective is mindfulness throughout your day of the inner voices and the subpersonalities that generate those voices.
-Throughout the day there is an almost continual soundtrack, a voiceover monologue (to use a movie analog) and the voiceover is usually in your native language.
-Listen to both the content of what the inner voices say, and also the tone in which they speak.
+A dramatic example is Multiple Personality Disorder (DID — Disassociative Identity Disorder is another flawed term), which is extremely rare.
+The familiar example, which is anything but rare, is how different we or the other can think, feel or act based on different moods.
+A human being is almost always an aggregate of subpersonalities, and each of these personalities calls themselves "I" when they take over.
+One of the principal goals of individuation is to build up a central witness personality that is aware of the subpersonalities, communicates and empathizes with all of them, but doesn't allow them to rule unnoticed.
+A powerful way to build up the witness and reduce fragmentation is to listen attentively to the various voices in your head.
+Silent meditation is one way to sharpen awareness of the inner voices, but ongoing observation of the the revolving cast of inner voices/subpersonalities is even more effective.
+Throughout the day, there is an almost continual soundtrack, a voiceover monologue (to use a movie analogy), and the voiceover is usually in your native language.
+If you're honest with yourself, you'll notice that a single personality does not control the voiceover monologue.
+Listen to both the content of what the inner voices say and their tone.
 I might, for example, hear a needy, childish voice in my head say, "I want that!"
-Another voice, which sounds like an anxious and irritated parent says, "You know you're not supposed to have that."
+Another voice that sounds like an anxious and irritated parent says, "You know you're not supposed to have that."
 Another voice sounds like a gruff pirate and says, "Aaargh, what the hell, just grab for it!"
-Still another voice has a wheedling tone and says, "I really shouldn't, but just this once, and starting tomorrow I won't ever again," and so forth.
+Still another voice has a wheedling tone and says, "I really shouldn't, but just this once, and starting tomorrow, I won't ever again," and so forth.

-Depending on the position of this card, it could mean that this is a propitious time to strengthen your central witness personality and/or a need to be more aware of the many sides of others.
-A good rule of thumb with relationships is to realize that if you don't know someone's shadow side, then you don't know the person.
-Idealization is a state of dangerous blindness that purposefully overlooks various subpersonalities in the other to form a unified, but false picture of them.
-For example, a romantically infatuated person thinks of the beloved as an angel, or a guru worshiping person thinks of the guru as a god.
-Such idealizations are likely to turn into equal and opposite states of bitter disillusionment as they inevitably discover that the idol has feet of clay.
+Depending on the position of this card, it could mean that this is an auspicious time to strengthen your central witness personality and/or a need to be more aware of the many sides of others.
+A good rule of thumb with relationships is to realize that if you don't know someone's shadow, you don't know the person.
+Idealization is a state of dangerous blindness that purposefully overlooks various subpersonalities in the other to form a unified but false picture of them.
+For example, a romantically infatuated person thinks of the beloved as an angel, just as a guru-worshiping person thinks of the guru as a god.
+Such idealizations will likely become equal and opposite states of bitter disillusionment as they inevitably discover that the idol has feet of clay.

 Be wary about listening to (or becoming) inner voices that are not calm and compassionate.
-The same holds true interpersonally.
-You may have to listen to voices that are carping, anxious, wheedling, self-pitying, angry and so forth, but listen to them with calm, compassionate understanding.
-This empathy may gain you influence over the subpersonality (or an outer person) and it will certainly limit how much uncentered voices influence you.
+The same holds interpersonally.
+You may have to listen to voices that are nagging, anxious, wheedling, self-pitying, angry, and so forth, but listen to them with calm, compassionate understanding.
+This empathy may gain you influence over the subpersonality (or the outer person), and it will certainly limit how much those uncentered voices can influence you.

 Thomas Jefferson said, "The price of freedom is eternal vigilance."
-The real freedom is free will, and free will requires eternal vigilance with our inner process.
+The real freedom is free will, which requires eternal vigilance with our inner process.

 See In Search of the Miraculous and The Fourth Way by P.D.
 Ouspensky